telerik/ajax-docs/controls/ribbonbar/radribbonbar-items/ribbonbargallery/ribbonbargalleryitem.md

 ## RibbonBarGalleryItem

->note The RibbonBarGalleryItem is available after the **Q2 2013** release of the RadControls controls.
+>tip The RibbonBarGalleryItem is available after the **Q2 2013** release of the RadControls controls.
 >